EBVcube/EBVCubeVisualizer/README.md

 # EBVCubeVisualizerPlugin                                                 <img align="left" src="https://github.com/E-O-Conchas/EBVCubeVisualizerPlugin/blob/master/EBVIcon.png" alt="drawing" width="50"/>

-**EBVCubeVisualizerPlugin** is a QGIS plugin designed for visualizing Essential Biodiversity Variables (EBVs) stored in [EBV portal](https://portal.geobon.org/home) as NetCDF files.
-The plugin allows users to select and display specific subsets of EBV data based on time, entity, scenario, and metric, providing a flexible and powerful tool for biodiversity analysis.
+**EBVCubeVisualizerPlugin** is a QGIS plugin designed for visualizing Essential Biodiversity Variables (EBVs) stored in the [EBV Data Portal](https://portal.geobon.org/datasets) as EBVCube netCDF files.
+The plugin allows users to select and display specific slices of EBV data cubes based on time, entity, scenario, and metric, providing a flexible and powerful tool for biodiversity analysis.

 ## Features

-- Load and visualize EBV data stored in NetCDF files.
+- Load and visualize EBVCube data stored in netCDF files.
 - Subset data by time, entity, scenario, and metric.
-- Automatically apply the correct Coordinate Reference System (CRS) based on the NetCDF file metadata.
+- Automatically apply the correct Coordinate Reference System (CRS) based on the netCDF file metadata.
 - Display the selected data on the QGIS canvas with clear layer names that include entity and time information.

 ## Installation